 How can we tell if a solicitor on the Manchester Building Society panel is any good?

-obtaining recommendations is a sensible starting point.
+Getting recommendations is a sensible start.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advocate that you speak with the lawyer conducting your transaction
+We would always advise that you speak with the solicitor carrying out your transaction

 I am about to exchange contracts on a purchase with a mortgage from Manchester Building Society.
 The report from my solicitor mentions that Manchester Building Society could withdraw their offer before completion.
 Is this right?

 Lenders such as Manchester Building Society can revoke their mortgage offer although this is unusual.
 If Manchester Building Society withdraw their offer they may or may not inform you or the lawyer as to the reasons why.
 There are many potential reasons but here are a few examples:

 If the borrower informs Manchester Building Society of a change in the loan amount agreed

 Where to proceed with the Mortgage offer would be unlawful

 Where the lender has to take account a recent change in taxation

 Where the lender is on notice of a restriction or a right of pre-emption which is not at market value